complexorganizations/Data-Scraper/.github/readme.md

 Why is this app so minimalist?
 - Minimalist but extremely strong, this app is designed to run in the background.

+Can this solve reCAPTCHA?
+- Yeah, recaptcha can be solved using Google cloud voice, vision API's.

 ---
 ### Concurrency
 Most modern apps and system have rate limits.